-Top Oil Temperature 105 °C Conductor Hot-spot Temp 125 °C
+Top Oil Temperature 105 °C

+Conductor Hot-spot Temp 125 °C

+Metallic part temperature 135 °C

-To take into account the different transformer designs and operating conditions, oil and winding temperature trips are assigned based on the year of manufacture, and our knowledge of, and comfort with, the cooling systems.
+To take into account the different transformer designs and operating conditions, oil and winding temperature trips are assigned based on the year of manufacture, and knowledge of, and comfort with, the cooling systems.

 A new condition ranking tool is being developed which will be used to rank the condition of all power transformers across the Network.
-This will take into account such factors as DP (degree of polymerisation), moisture in insulation, DGA's, oil leaks, age etc and should be in place during the 2011 financial year.
+This will take into account such factors as DP (degree of polymerisation), moisture in insulation, DGA's, oil leaks, age etc. and should be in place during the FY12.

-Switchboards and Circuit breakers 6.3.3
+6.3.3 Switchboards and Circuit Breakers